jclehner/nmrpflash/README.md

 ###### "No response after 60 seconds.
 Bailing out."

 The router did not respond.
-Always run `nmrpflash` in the following
+Always run `nmrpflash` in the sequence described above!
-manner:

-* Turn off the router.
-* Run `nmrpflash`.
-* Turn on the router.

 If that still doesn't work, you can try "blind mode", which can be invoked using `-B`.
 Note that you also have to specify your router's